 However, there are times when some of your DNS records need to remain grey-clouded.
 For example:

-- MX records must not be orange-clouded because email isn’t routed via HTTP; otherwise, email routing won’t work
+- A, AAAA, or CNAME records used for mail traffic must not be orange-clouded because email routing won’t pass through Cloudflare's proxy.

 - When you have to host multiple services (for example, a website and email) on the same physical server

 To mitigate this risk, we recommend that you: